velocitynetworkfoundation/sample-vendor/README.md

 # Sample Vendor

-Is an example implementation of a Vendor Gateway API for a Credential Agent that for the Luther release, using fastify v3.
+A sample implementation of the [Vendor Gateway API](https://docs.velocitynetwork.foundation/docs/vendor-gateway-api) for a Credential Agent, using fastify v3.

 ## Getting started
 1. Run the following